himoto/sensitivity_analysis/README.md

 ![sensitivity_cFosmRNA](images/sensitivity_cFosmRNA.png)
 ![sensitivity_PcFos](images/sensitivity_PcFos.png)

 Control coefficients for *c-fos* mRNA duration and integrated pc-Fos are shown by bars (blue, EGF; red, HRG).
+Numbers above bars indicate the reaction indices.

 ## Description
 The single parameter sensitivity of each reaction is defined by<br>